suvaw/bootstrap/site/content/docs/5.0/layout/css-grid.md

 - There's no `padding` on columns as gutters function more like margins.
 - Unlike `.row`s, `.grid`s have no negative margins.
 - Margin utilities cannot be used to change the grid gutters.
 See the customizing section.
-- Grid gutters are applied horizontally and vertically.
+- Grid gutters are applied horizontally and vertically by default.
+See the customizing section.
 - Inline and custom styles should be viewed as replacements for modifier classes (e.g., `style="--columns: 3;"` vs `class="row-cols-3"`).

 ## Examples

+### Three columns

+Three equal width columns across all viewports and devices can be created by using the `.g-col-4` classes.

 {{< example class="bd-example-cssgrid" >}}
 <div class="grid">
   <div class="g-col-4">.g-col-4</div>